 a.
 On the lowest floor of the building away from glass (Tornado Warning).

 b.
 In a room that can be locked, barricaded, or secured in some way (life threatening incident such as a shooting).

 c.
 In an interior room above ground with the fewest windows or vents (Major Hazardous Materials incident).

 3. Point students to sources of emergency information.
 Urge them to sign up for Purdue Alert (they can do that right there in the classroom if they can get a cell phone or network signal).
 Text message sign up procedures can be found on the Emergency Preparedness website: http://www.purdue.edu/ehps/emergency_preparedness/.

 4. Be a role model.
 Practice these emergency procedures yourself.
 Your actions speak as loudly as your words!

 You should find posted information in classrooms.
 If you do not find it posted, ask the building deputy to post.
 Building specific information is found in the Building Emergency Plan (BEP).
 All Building Emergency Plans are located on the Emergency Preparedness website.

 Purdue Emergency Preparedness website: http://www.purdue.edu/ehps/emergency_preparedness/ includes additional YouTube videos, the Purdue Emergency Procedures Guide (EPG) http://www.purdue.edu/ehps/emergency_preparedness/flipchart/index.html and other useful resources.
 We encourage all faculty and staff to review both the Emergency Procedures Guide and Building Emergency Plan (for each building where you teach and work) for emergency response procedures.
 This EPG is also available as a free app in the Purdue iPhone/iPad app.

-In addition to email, text, Twitter, desktop popup, and alert beacon alerts, the BoilerTV network will normally broadcast emergency alerts as soon as they are issued.
+In addition to email, text, Twitter, desktop popup, some digital signs, and Alertus beacon alerts, the BoilerTV network will normally broadcast emergency alerts as soon as they are issued.